mboisnard/drinkit/docs/src/index.md

     details: Add other members to the platform
   - title: Share your activity
     details: Share your new acquisition or an event where you drank a bottle with other members

-#footer: MIT Licensed | Copyright © 2018-present | Made by Mathieu Boisnard with 🍺🥃🍷
 ---